When Your Inner Voice Turns Against You

 You have to acknowledge it will never become what you hoped.

-That finality can feel heavier than shame.
+That finality feels heavier than shame.

 Self-blame keeps a small window open.
 It whispers, maybe it could have worked.
 Forgiveness closes that window and invites grief fully in.